madeso/swagger-compiler/README.md

 Actual error
 ----------------------

-missing the following parameter:
+The 'id' parameter is missing the following (required) member "in: query"
-    description: "in: query"

-Swagger editor error:
+Swagger.io editor error:
 --------------------------

 Refuses to (re)load file.
 No error given.